robbiejdunn/rlfight-engine/README.md

 cmake --build .
 ```

-Use the built `EngineTest` as needed.
+Use the built `RLFight` as needed.
 ```
-./EngineTest
+./RLFight
 ```

+## Components

+The following components are provided:
+- Deterministic gameplay engine
+- Deterministic 2D physics engine
+- Input reading from keyboard using SDL2
+- 2D rendering for all common OS (windows, mac, linux, android, & iOS) using SDL2
+- Audio playback using SDL2

 ## Links